helix-foundation/currency/contracts/governance/monetary/README.md

   - `_proposer`           (address) - the roothash proposer address
   - `_requestedIndex`     (uint256) - index in the Merkle tree of the account being challenged

 Allows to challenge previously proposed root hash.
 Challenge requires proposer of the root hash submit proof of the account for requested index.
 Creates a record of the challenge in the `challenges` property of the proposal struct and sets the challenge status to pending.
 The challenge is given 1 day to be responded to.
-A `RootHashChallengeIndexRequestAdded` event is then emitted and the fee of 500 ECO (`CHALLENGE_FEE`) is charged and stored for the challenged root hash proposal.
+A `RootHashChallengeIndexRequest` event is then emitted and the fee of 500 ECO (`CHALLENGE_FEE`) is charged and stored for the challenged root hash proposal.

 ###### Security Notes
   - You cannot challenge your own proposal (same challenger address as proposer)